 Though the 6N137 is the original model for the requirements, the 6N137 is not required to be used.
 Other models of optocoupler and other types of isolation, which present less of a load, such as inductive, capacitive, and RF, may also be used.
 Furthermore, input isolation is not strictly required, though it is highly encouraged.

+Test Criteria

-Driver/Receiver Interfaces
+Driver/Receiver Interface

-The requirements of the Driver/Receiver mode are developed as a compromise between TIA/EIA-422 and TIA/EIA-485 driver/receiver standards.
-These two driver/receiver standards have overlapping operating ranges and are commonly used together and/or interchangeably.
+The TIA/EIA-422 and TIA/EIA-485 driver/receiver standards have overlapping operating ranges and are commonly used together and/or interchangeably.

 Table 1 Summary Comparison of TIA/EIA-422 and TIA/EIA-485